lambdaisland/ornament/README.md

 And get a bullet list which uses bear emojis for the bullets.

-`set-tokens` will add the new colors, fonts, and components to the defaults that Girouette provides.
+`set-tokens!` will add the new colors, fonts, and components to the defaults that Girouette provides.
 You can change that by adding a `^:replace` tag (this uses meta-merge). e.g. `{:colors ^:replace {...}}`)